Emilio66/machine_learning/03_Training_Models.md

 Elastic Net instead of Lasso?

 >

-*Ridge, by default; (a model with regularizatin usually perform better than those don't, prefer Ridge than plain linear regression
+* Ridge, by default; (a model with regularizatin usually perform better than those don't, prefer Ridge than plain linear regression
-*Lasso when assuming there're less important features; (use L1 penalty which tends to push the insignificatn weights down to 0)
+* Lasso when assuming there're less important features; (use L1 penalty which tends to push the insignificatn weights down to 0)
-*Elastic Net: #feature > #instance or features are mutally correlated (where Lasso behave erratically)
+* Elastic Net: #feature > #instance or features are mutally correlated (where Lasso behave erratically)
+---
 ### 11. Suppose you want to classify pictures as outdoor/indoor and daytime/nighttime.
 Should you implement two Logistic Regression classifiers or one Softmax Regression classifier?

 > use 2 logistic regression classifiers since Softmax Regression focus on 1 class of data at 1 time while the problem has two type of class.